vektor-inc/slide/wca2023_long.md

 like me,
 Business model of theme authors is

-sell

-* Premium Theme
+* Theme sales (Classic)
-* theme extension plugin
+* Selling plugins of theme function extension
-* block extension plugin
+* Selling plugins of extension block ...etc

 I think these were the mainstream.

+━━━━━━━━━ 省略 ━━━━━━━━━━━
+one more,

+Theme authors can also undertake customizing their own themes, but that is not the purpose of this session, so I won't go into that.
+━━━━━━━━━ 省略 ━━━━━━━━━━━

 We could simply create a theme and sell it as a zip file.
 It was relatively possible to sell and make money.